 Maggie gazes out her gallery window and with a soft voice says, “It’s interesting to imagine what they saw back then.
 Whatever it was, they told their friends, and their friends came.
 When I arrived in the 70’s Tom Robbins was here, as was his good friend William Slater.
 The poet, musician and painter Robert Sund was also here, as was a woman painter who called herself Aurora Jellybean.
 Charlie Krafft and Bo Miller were out in Fishtown.
 Richard Gilkey was my first artist friend.
 He and Janet Huston were very welcoming and encouraging to many of us.
 As were Guy and Clayton.
 We all celebrated what we found here.”

 Seventy-five years after that initial discovery by Anderson and Graves, La Conner celebrates its legacy.
-It is home to three significant museums and their ongoing exhibits – the Museum of Northwest Art, The La Conner Quilt and Textile Museum and the Skagit County Historical Museum.
-The La Conner Institute of Performing Arts brings in amazing musicians every year.
+It is home to three significant museums and their ongoing exhibits – the Museum of Northwest Art, The Pacific Northwest Quilt & Fiber Arts Museum and the Skagit County Historical Museum.
 The annual Arts Alive! event is a wonderful weekend for artists and art lovers alike.
 The Swinomish people are experiencing a revitalization of their cultural traditions, exemplified by the Cedar Hat Pavilions across the channel.
 And every two years the Skagit River Poetry Festival transforms La Conner into a multitude of poetry events featuring acclaimed poets from around the country.

 With a bit of introspection, Maggie pauses for a moment and then says, “It’s good to see a circle of appreciation.”